fharper/speakerkit/abstracts.md

 As mentioned in the abstract, things like best practices around CI, CD, IaC, open source tools, and GitOps principles like having a git repository as their source of truth, to establish better collaboration, a secure environment, lengthy traceability, and much more.

 The end goal is to:

 - help developers get started with Kubernetes as easily, and quickly as possible.
 - help people who are already playing in the container, and cloud native space to be successful.

+##### Shoter Details

+The goal is to simplify this technology, and share tips, best practices, and principles they should know to make their life easier:

+- help developers get started with Kubernetes as easily, and quickly as possible.
+- help people who are already playing in the container, and cloud native space to be successful.